Christopher Columbus: The Discovery poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Christopher Columbus: The Discovery against these established plot points, we can identify how John Glen utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Christopher Columbus: The Discovery within the adventure genre.

 John Glen's Structural Approach